amalshaji/beaver/README.md

 <img src="docs/beaver.png" height="250px">

-## Roadmap

 > **Warning**
-> This project is in a very early stage, may introduce breaking changes
+> This project is in a very early stage, If you find any bugs, please raise an issue.

-- [x] Simultaneous tunnel connections
-- [ ] Server dashboard
-- [ ] Server admin to manage users
-- [ ] Oauth2 authentication for tunnel client

 ## Client